 Two inspirational Black female headteachers, past and present, have been honoured at the annual ‘Oscars of Education’.

-Yvonne Conolly, who became the UK’s first female Black headteacher at only 29 years old, forged a path more than 50 years ago, a path on which this year’s headteacher of the year, Evelyn Forde, and many more to come, no doubt, are grateful for.
+Yvonne Connolly, who became the UK’s first female Black headteacher at only 29 years old, forged a path more than 50 years ago, a path on which this year’s headteacher of the year, Evelyn Forde, and many more to come, no doubt, are grateful for.

-During this year’s virtual Tes Schools Awards, one of the biggest nights in the UK education calendar, on Friday 13 November, Yvonne Conolly picked up yet another prestigious award.
+During this year’s virtual Tes Schools Awards, one of the biggest nights in the UK education calendar, on Friday 13 November, Yvonne Connolly picked up yet another prestigious award.
 Months after receiving the 2020 Honorary Fellow of Education award from HRH The Prince of Wales, she accepted the special Services to Education Award at the virtual event.

 She is an inspirational educator, a shining beacon of hope and courage who lit the path so others could follow.

-Chief judge of the Tes Schools Awards and Editor of Tes magazine Ann Mroz commented: “Yvonne Conolly, this country’s first Black female headteacher, has received plaudits from HRH The Prince of Wales, the prime minister Boris Johnson and education secretary Gavin Williamson.
+Chief judge of the Tes Schools Awards and Editor of Tes magazine Ann Mroz commented: “Yvonne Connolly, this country’s first Black female headteacher, has received plaudits from HRH The Prince of Wales, the prime minister Boris Johnson and education secretary Gavin Williamson.
 She was also awarded a CBE in this year’s Queens birthday honours.
 And rightly so.